What's My Body Type? (Ectomorph, Mesomorph, Endomorph)

 There are several other factors that you can directly modify to make up for your genetics.
 This includes how you choose to exercise, which foods you choose to eat, and how you perceive yourself.

-So which body type are you?
+Which body type are you?

 Comment below and tell us if you have had any issues with muscle gain in the past.